 You may be eligible if:

-- you were discharged from service under other than dishonorable conditions, AND
+- you were discharged from service under other than dishonorable conditions

-- you served 90 days or more of active duty with at least 1 day during a period of war time.
-However, 38 CFR 3.12a requires that anyone who enlists after 9/7/80 generally has to serve at least 24 months or the full period for which a person was called or ordered to active duty in order to receive any benefits based on that period of service.
-AND
+- you served 90 days or more of active duty with at least 1 day during a period of wartime.
+(However, anyone who enlisted after September 7, 1980, generally has to serve at least 24 months or the full period for which a person was called or ordered to active duty in order to receive any benefits based on that period of service)

-- you are permanently and totally disabled, or are age 65 or older, AND
+- you are permanently and totally disabled or are age 65 or older

-- your countable family income is below a yearly limit set by law
+- your family income is below a yearly limit set by law

 VA Medical Care

 The Veterans Health Administration (VHA) provides a broad spectrum of medical, surgical, and rehabilitative care to eligible veterans.